 TEST OF REASONABLE CLASSIFICATION

 - It should not be arbitrary, artificial or evasive.
-It should be based on an intelligible differentia, some real and substantial distinction, which distinguishes persons or things grouped together in the class from other left out of it.
+It should be based on an intelligible differentia, some real and substantial distinction, which distinguishes persons or things grouped together in the class from another left out of it.

 - The differentia adopted as the basis of classification must have a rational or reasonable nexus with the object sought to be achieved by the statute in question.

 In Re Special Courts Bill, the Supreme Court has however warned against over-emphasis on classification.
 The Court has explained that ‘the doctrine of classification is only a subsidiary rule evolved by the courts to give practical content to the doctrine of equality, over-emphasis on the doctrine of classification or anxious or sustained attempt to discover some basis for classification may gradually and imperceptibly erode the profound potency of the glorious content of equity enshrined in Art.
 14 of the Constitution.
-The over-emphasis of classification would inevitably result in substitution of the doctrine of classification for the doctrine of equality.
+The over-emphasis of classification would inevitably result in the substitution of the doctrine of classification for the doctrine of equality.

-If there are two laws covering a situation, one more drastic than the other, there is the danger of discrimination if the Administration has a discretion to apply any of these laws in a given case.
-Of the two persons placed in similar situation, one may be dealt with under the drastic law and the other under the softer law.
-To minimize any chance of such discrimination, the court insist that the drastic law should lay down some rational and reasonable principle or policy to regulate administrative discretion as to its application.
+If there are two laws covering a situation, one more drastic than the other, there is the danger of discrimination if the Administration has the discretion to apply any of these laws in a given case.
+Of the two persons placed in a similar situation, one may be dealt with under the drastic law and the other under the softer law.
+To minimize any chance of such discrimination, the court insists that the drastic law should lay down some rational and reasonable principle or policy to regulate administrative discretion as to its application.
 If the drastic law fails to do so, then it will be void under Art.
 14.

 This proposition was applied by the Supreme Court in Northern India Caterers V. State of Punjab.
-To evict a person from unauthorized occupation of public premises, a Punjab Act provided for a Summary procedure.
+To evict a person from the unauthorized occupation of public premises, a Punjab Act provided for a Summary procedure.
 The collector had two choices; he could either himself order eviction under the special law, or could file an ordinary suit in a court for eviction under the general law.
 The Punjab law was declared void under Art.
 14 because being a drastic law it laid down no policy to guide the collector’s choice as to which law to follow in what cases; the matter was left to his unguided discretion and so there could be discrimination within the same class inter se, viz., unauthorized occupants of public premises.

 In Maganlal Chhagganlal V. Greater Municipality, the validity of certain provisions of Bombay Municipal Corporation Act, which conferred powers on the authorities to initiate special eviction proceedings against unauthorized occupants of Corporation and government premises was challenged.
 Following the N.I.
 Caterers case, it was argued that the availability of two procedures, one under the CPC and other under the two Acts of which the former was onerous and harsher than the latter, the former was hit by Article 14 in the absence of any guidelines as to which procedure might be adopted.
 The majority did not agree with the N.I.
 Caterers case.

-Analysing the whole line of cases on the subject he drew distinction between the statutes which themselves make a classification and those which authorize the executive to make the classification.
+Analysing the whole line of cases on the subject he drew a distinction between the statutes which themselves make a classification and those which authorize the executive to make the classification.
 While in the first case the statute will be invalid if it fails to satisfy the requirements of Article 14 (reasonable classification), in the second case the statute is valid so as it provides guidance to the executive about the exercise of its discretion in making the classification.
 Such guidance need not be provided expressly and specifically in the provisions of the statute; it may be gathered either from the preamble and other surrounding circumstances and facts which necessitated the enactment of the statute or from the general object or policy or the statute gathered from other operative provisions applicable to analogous or of the statue gathered from other operative provisions applicable to analogous or comparable situations.
 If such guidance is missing then only the statute will be invalid.
 Otherwise only the act of classification by the executive will be examined.
 In that case, if the classification fails to satisfy the requirements of Article 14 it will be ultra vires not only the Constitution but also the statute under which it is undertaken.

 The Court observed that it was inevitable that when a special procedure is prescribed for a defined class of persons, such as occupiers of municipal or government premises, discretion which is guided and controlled by the underlying policy and purpose of the legislation has necessarily to be vested in the administrative authority to select occupiers of municipal or government premises for bringing them within the operation of the special procedure.